friends-of-ce/merchant-api-client-php/docs/Api/ProductAttributeGroupApi.md

 productAttributeGroupRemoveProductExtraData($groupName, $removeProductExtraDataRequests): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Removes multiple product extra data from product attribute group.
+Deletes custom attributes from a group

-Only existing product extra data can be removed.
+Removes the custom attributes (a.k.a. extra data keys) from the custom attribute group.<br />**NB:** you can only remove existing custom attributes from a group.

 ### Example